-Independents, suburban voters among the keys to Biden’s victory over Trump
+Analysis | Independents, suburban voters among the keys to Biden’s victory over Trump

 More than 158 million Americans voted in the presidential election, which translated to 66 percent of those eligible.
 Despite the coronavirus pandemic, turnout increased over 2016, in part because of what was at stake in the competition between Biden and Trump and because many states made it easier for people to cast ballots by mail or to vote in person before Election Day.

-Biden won the popular vote by 51 percent to 47 percent.
-Most 2020 voters — around 6 in 10 — also had voted in both the 2016 presidential race and in the 2018 midterm elections.
+Biden won the popular vote 51 percent to 47 percent.
+Most 2020 voters, around 6 in 10, also had voted in both the 2016 presidential race and in the 2018 midterm elections.
 That group split 53 percent to 46 percent for Biden.
-Those who voted in 2016 but not 2018, amounting to 13 percent of the electorate, backed Trump by 53 to 45 percent.
-Those who voted in 2018 but not 2016, just 6 percent of the electorate, went most heavily for Biden, by 62 to 36 percent.
+Those who voted in 2016 but not 2018, amounting to 13 percent of the electorate, backed Trump 53 percent to 45 percent.
+Those who voted in 2018 but not 2016, just 6 percent of the electorate, went most heavily for Biden, 62 percent to 36 percent.

 Then there were people who had not voted in either 2016 or 2018.
-They made up almost 20 percent of the electorate, and they went narrowly for Biden, by 49 to 47 percent.
+They made up almost 20 percent of the electorate, and they went narrowly for Biden, 49 to 47.
 Trump’s campaign had hoped to win the election by motivating people sympathetic to him who had not voted in 2016.
 The findings in the Pew survey show that Trump was able to bring out many of those targeted supporters, and he did better than some pre-election polls had suggested he might do.
 But the survey highlights that Biden and the Democrats were also able to draw many new people into the electorate.

-Biden’s popular vote margin of 7 million votes was larger than Hillary Clinton’s margin of nearly 3 million votes in 2016.
-His electoral college majority — 306 to 232 — was identical to Trump’s initial margin in 2016.
+Biden’s popular-vote margin of 7 million votes was larger than Hillary Clinton’s margin of nearly 3 million votes in 2016.
+His electoral-college majority — 306 to 232 — was identical to Trump’s initial margin in 2016.
 (Because of “faithless electors,” the final official tally in 2016 turned out to be 304 to 227.)

 Clinton could have won the presidency in 2016 if approximately 78,000 votes had switched in Wisconsin, Michigan and Pennsylvania.
 Trump could have won in 2020 if approximately 65,000 votes had shifted in Wisconsin, Georgia, Arizona and Nebraska’s 2nd Congressional District.
-Trump continues to make baseless claims about a rigged election.
+Trump continues to make baseless claims about the election being rigged.

 Biden won by moving some of the parts of the electorate in his direction.
 One major shift, according to Pew, was among independents, a move foreshadowed in the 2018 election, when independent voters helped fuel a midterm surge that put Democrats in control of the House.
 Pew’s figures show Trump winning independents by a single point in 2016.
 In 2018, Democrats won them by 15 points.
 Biden then won them by nine points.

 The battle for suburban voters, long the key geographic battleground in presidential elections, went decisively for Biden, by Pew’s findings.
 Trump won them by two points in 2016.
 Biden carried them by 11 points in 2020.
-Trump increased his share of the rural vote, but while Biden easily won voters in urban areas, his margin was smaller by double digits than was Clinton’s.
+Trump increased his share of the rural vote, but while Biden easily won voters in urban areas, his margin was smaller by double digits than Clinton’s.
 Taken together, more than half of Biden’s vote — 55 percent — came from the suburbs, compared with 48 percent for Clinton in 2016.

-Biden did better than Clinton among both moderate-to-conservative Democrats and liberal Democrats (including in both cases the votes of Democratic-leaning independents).
-Trump increased his support among conservative Republicans and leaners, compared with 2016, but did worse among moderate and liberal Republicans and leaners.
+Biden did better than Clinton among moderate-to-conservative Democrats and liberal Democrats (including in both cases the votes of Democratic-leaning independents).
+Trump increased his support among conservative Republicans and leaners compared with 2016 but did worse among moderate and liberal Republicans and leaners.

 Trump won White men without college degrees by 35 points in 2020, but that was a decline from his 50-point margin among them in 2016.
 Biden, in the meantime, got increased support from White men with college degrees compared with Clinton, who battled sexism throughout her unsuccessful campaign.